England set up chance to level Ashes series

 The late collapse took some of the shine off England's day and left them short of where they might have been.

-When last man James Anderson made his way to the crease, Australia dawdled long enough to ensure they would not have to bat on Saturday evening, leaving the stage set for the decisive run chase over the final two days.
+When last man James Anderson made his way to the crease, Australia dawdled long enough to ensure they would not have to bat on Saturday evening, meaning his batting partner Broad will emerge to a hero's welcome on Sunday morning.

 Crawley and Duckett set tone